 These business insurance policies cover the most common risks of tutoring.

 A business owner's policy, or BOP, is an affordable way for a small tutoring business to purchase commercial property insurance and general liability coverage together.

-This policy covers common tutoring risks, such as accidentally dropping a student’s laptop.
-Bundle with property insurance for savings in a business owner’s policy.
+This policy covers basic third-party risks, such as accidentally dropping a student’s laptop during a tutoring session.
+It’s often required for a commercial lease.